Understanding Sugar Glider Barking VS Crabbing Noise Guide

 On the other hand, sneezing is a normal physiological response for sugar gliders to clear their respiratory system.
 It helps them maintain overall health and well-being.
 However, it’s important to distinguish between normal sneezing and potential health issues that may require attention.

-See also Do Sugar Gliders Stink
+See also Do Cats Eat Sugar Gliders

 Sugar gliders use hissing and sneezing as part of their natural communication repertoire.
 They rely on these sounds to express themselves within their social group.
 Understanding the context in which these noises occur can give us valuable insights into their behavior and emotions.